dhlee3146/dhlee3146/README.md

 I wanna be goot at coding.
 My personal goal is to make a simple text game.
-- ⚡ Fun fact: Aliens cannot swim in the ocean.
+- 	:alien: Fun fact: Aliens cannot swim in the ocean.
 Because their body composition is different from that of Earth.

 <!--